 The amount of a redundancy payment must be calculated by determining the period of continuous employment, ending on the relevant date, reckoning backwards from the end of that period the number of years of employment falling within that period, and allowing the appropriate amount for each of those years.

-This is calculated using a formula involving a week’s pay (capped at £571 at the time of writing), the employee’s length of service (capped at 20 years) and their age bracket:
+This is calculated using a formula involving a week’s pay (capped at £700 for the year from April 2024), the employee’s length of service (capped at 20 years) and their age bracket:

 As with unfair dismissal, where an employee is dismissed with payment in lieu of notice, to calculate their length of service for the purposes of statutory redundancy pay, you should add on the minimum statutory notice period to the employee’s service as at the date on which the employment ends.